David C Seal

 Information about LaTeX

-LaTeX is a typesetting language used to create modular documents that makes very pretty equations.
-They have a nice community of very helpful people if you run into questions about what they do.
+LaTeX is a typesetting language used to create modular documents with beautfiful equations.
+There is an excellent community of very helpful people if you run into questions about what they do, and stackexchange is an excellent source of information.

 - Linux.
 If you're running a debian linux distro, such as ubuntu, or linux mint, it's very easy to get latex up and running.
-Simply install tex-live from the package repositories.
+Simply install tex-live from the package repositories, and you're off to the races.
+Kile is a kitchen sink text editor and viewer that is quite popular.

 - Windows.
 Download and install MikTeX.
 Then you'll need a text editor to write all your stuff.
-My favorite used to be TeXnicCenter, but I currently believe that TeXmaker is much cleaner for Windows platforms.
+My favorite used to be TeXnicCenter, but I understand that TeXmaker is much cleaner for Windows platforms.

 - Macintosh.
 TeXShop simply rocks.
 You'll still need to install the back end stuff, which is included in MacTeX.